Amaan-developpeur/LiverDiseasePrediction/README.md

   - Null value analysis
   - Correlation heatmaps
   - Feature distributions by gender and class
-  - Baseline models: Logistic Regression, Random Forest, SVM
+  - Baseline models: DecisionTreeClassfier
-- **Insight:** Initial model performance was limited due to noisy and mislabeled data.
+- **Insight:** Initial model performance was limited due to noisy and mislabeled and Unbala data.

 ### 2. Data Cleaning and Integrity Check